News Values in Journalism Definition Types and Examples

 What is the Length of Lead Writing?

-According to Mansor (2010), The length of a sentence should not exceed 25 words.
-On the other hand, according to Mencher (2010), The size of a sentence should not exceed 35 words.
-The ideal news leads in journalism include 20 to 35 words.
-Writers indicate the entire story concisely within 35 words in the lead section for different types of journalism.
+According to Mansor (2010), the length of a sentence should not exceed 25 words.
+On the other hand, according to Mencher (2010), a sentence should not exceed 35 words.
+The ideal length for news leads in journalism is 20 to 35 words.
+Writers concisely present the entire story in 35 words or fewer in the lead section for different types of journalism.

 Types of Leads in Journalism